zac-heisey/team-business/_pages/hospitals-business-acumen.md

 ---
 layout: page
-title: Hospitals Business Acumen
+title: Hospitals Business Acumen DELETE
-permalink: /hospitals-business-acumen/
+permalink: "/hospitals-business-acumen/"
 description:

 ---
 OUR BUSINESS IS SEEING YOUR HOSPITAL EXCEL<span style="color: #000; font-size: 45px;">ACCELERATE BUSINESS ACUMEN OF MEDICAL PROFESSIONALS</span>
 <p style="text-align: left;">Team Business offers business education programs in the form of hands-on simulations that are designed to teach through experience in order to accelerate business learning.</p>